Glass vs Stainless Steel French Press: Which Is Best for You?

 Some materials are harder to clean than others, but getting glass sparkling clean is easy to do.
 However, the problem with cleaning glass is the increased risk of breakages.

-Many cheap glass French presses are made from thin glass that is very easy to shatter should you accidentally knock it against something.
+Many manufacturers make cheap glass French presses from thin glass that shatters easily if you accidentally knock it against something.

 For this reason, it’s worth investing in a good brand such as Bodum.
-Bodum glass carafes are made from a thicker, heat-resistant, borosilicate glass for added durability.
+Bodum constructs glass carafes from thicker, heat-resistant borosilicate glass to enhance durability.

 The great thing about buying a brand such as Bodum is that you can easily purchase a new carafe should you break your existing one.